History of fu poetry

 The History of fu poetry covers the beginnings of the Chinese literary genre of fu.
-The term fu describes literary works which have certain characteristics of their own.
-English lacks an equivalent native term (or form).
-Sometimes called "rhapsodies", sometimes called "rhyme-prose", fu are characterized by qualities of both poetry and prose: both are obligatory.
-The fu form of literary work is a treatment in a poetic manner, wherein some topic (or topics) of interest, such as an exotic object, a profound feeling, or an encyclopedic subject is described and rhapsodized upon, in exhaustive detail and various angles of view.
-And, for a piece to be truly considered to be within the fu genre, it must follow the rules of this form, in terms of structure, meter, and so on.
+The term fu describes literary works that have certain characteristics.
+English lacks an equivalent term (or form).
+Sometimes called "rhapsodies", sometimes "rhyme-prose", fu have qualities of both poetry and prose: both are obligatory.
+The fu form is a poetic treatment, wherein a topic (or topics) of interest, such as an exotic object, a profound feeling, or an encyclopedic subject, is described and rhapsodized upon, in exhaustive detail and from various angles.
+For a piece to be truly considered to be in the fu genre, it must follow the rules of this form, in terms of structure, meter, and so on.